-Professor Terri Weissman tweissma@illinois.edu
+Associate Professor Kristin Romberg 311 Architecture kromberg@illinois.edu

-The Chair oversees, in conjunction with the art history faculty, the administrative functions of the Art History Program and acts as liaison and representative between art history faculty and the School of Art+Design's Director and various committees.
-Questions involving personnel disputes among undergraduate students and faculty, general or unresolved curricular difficulties that the Undergraduate Advisors cannot help with should be taken up with the Chair.
+The Chair oversees, in conjunction with the art history faculty, the administrative functions of the Art History Program and acts as liaison and representative between art history faculty and the School of Art & Design's Director and various committees.
+Questions involving personnel disputes among undergraduate students and faculty, and general or unresolved curricular difficulties that the Undergraduate Advisors cannot help with, should be taken up with the Chair.